 A metabolism-related affliction, diabetes can manifest in many ways.
-One such complication, notes Paul Han, M.S., D.P.M., professor in podiatric surgery in City of Hope’s Department of Clinical Diabetes, Endocrinology & Metabolism, is diabetes-related foot infections, which can lead, in the worst cases, to amputation, particularly among those over 65 years of age.
+One such complication, notes Paul Han, D.P.M., M.S., professor in podiatric surgery in City of Hope’s Department of Diabetes, Endocrinology & Metabolism, is diabetes-related foot infections, which can lead, in the worst cases, to amputation, particularly among those over 65 years of age.

 Here, Han lays out key facts and details about diabetic foot infections:

 “Most foot infections leading to amputations can be traced to neglect or mismanagement of corns and calluses,” Han said.
 Hammertoes and bunions are prone to ulceration from shoe pressure.
 With insensitivity from diabetes, calluses at the bottom of the foot are subject to constant shearing pressure and will eventually ulcerate.

 It is important to question yourself periodically about your foot health, including questions such as: Do you have tingling and burning sensations in your legs?
 Have your feet changed in shape?
 Is one foot unusually warmer and more swollen than the other?
 Has your skin become thin, hairless, as shiny as thin paper?
 Do your calves and/or thigh muscles have pain when you walk but the pain goes away when you stop walking?
 Do you have cramping pain in your calf or thigh when lying in bed that gets better when you get out of bed and stand up?
 Answers to these questions could indicate a more widespread problem related to diabetes.